humphd/browser-vm/README.md

 ## Running via Docker

-To build the Docker image:
+To build the Docker image use the `build.sh` script, or:

 ```bash
 $ docker build -t buildroot .